newatoms/beta/_private/customers/stby/pitches/how-stby-began.md

 ## What do we need from you

-* It would be fun to have a short interview with Bas or Geke of about 20 minutes
+* It would be fun but ot nessecary to have a short interview with Bas or Geke of about 20 minutes

 ## Outcome